zanadoman/wizard_engine/README.md

 You can set the properties of an Actor by using the [] operator\
 overload of the Actors subclass.\
 Also with this method you can request Colors, Textures, Flipbooks,\
 Texts and Overlapboxes for your new actor.
-(Remember to store their ID as well!)
+(Remember to store their IDs as well!)

 ## Example main function